dart-archive/bazel/README.md

 - **builders**: Optional, defaults to empty.
 The builders to apply to this target.
 These are defined by this package or other packages in the `builders` section of their bazelify.yaml.
+  - **NOTE**: This is not implemented and will throw an `UnimplementedError`.
-  - A list of either a Strings or Maps.
-If a Map is supplied then the key is the name of the builder, and the value will be parsed and passed into the builder constructor as a part of the `BuilderSettings` object.
+  - A `List<String|Map>`, for Map values the key is the name of the builder, and the value will be parsed and passed into the builder constructor as a part of the `BuilderSettings` object.
-  - There is one magic config option, `$generate_for`, which overrides the targets `generate_for` option just for this builder.
+  - There is one magic config option, `$generate_for`, which overrides the target's `generate_for` option just for this builder.
 - **generate_for**: Optional, defaults to `sources`.
 The files to treat as inputs to all `builders`.
 Supports glob syntax.
+  - **NOTE**: This is not implemented and will throw an `UnimplementedError`.

 Example `targets` section for a package with two targets and some builders